 - Transfer the leeks and rice to the slow cooker, and add the broth.
 Cover and cook on low for 4 hours.
 If possible, stir it once after 2 hours.

 - Slice the asparagus into 1" pieces and stir into the risotto at the 3 hour mark.

-- Top with pine nuts or pepitas.
+- Top with pine nuts.